vitalune/vitalune/README.md

 ## About Me

-It's hard for me to pretend I have hobbies.
-I'm single-minded about AI- When I'm not engineering, I'm thinking about engineering.
+I won't pretend I have tons of hobbies, I'm single-minded about AI- When I'm not engineering, I'm thinking about engineering.
 Lunch and dinner are usually my breaks from work, and I spend them watching podcasts of the frontier AI CEOs.
 I'm constantly thinking of ways to out-step the rest of the AI world, and I think I'm close.

 > *"We're building ghosts that learn like humans do.
 The potential is making them more animal-like over time—more alive." — Andrej Karpathy*